rnewson/couchdb-lucene/README.md

 Several functions are available that populate a Document.

 <pre>
-doc.field("name", "value"); // Indexed, analyzed but not stored. doc.field("name", "value", "yes"); // Indexed, analyzed and stored. doc.field("name", "value", "yes", "not_analyzed"); // Indexed, stored but not analyzed. doc.attachment("name", "attachment name"); // Extract text from the named attachment and index it (but not store it). doc.date("name", "value"); // Interpret "value" as a date using the default date formats. doc.date("name", "value", "format"); // intrepret "value" as a date using the supplied format string (see Java's SimpleDateFormat class for the syntax).
+// Indexed, analyzed but not stored. doc.field("name", "value");

+// Indexed, analyzed and stored. doc.field("name", "value", "yes");

+// Indexed, stored but not analyzed. doc.field("name", "value", "yes", "not_analyzed");

+// Extract text from the named attachment and index it (but not store it). doc.attachment("name", "attachment name");

+// Interpret "value" as a date using the default date formats. doc.date("name", "value");

+// intrepret "value" as a date using the supplied format string
+// (see Java's SimpleDateFormat class for the syntax). doc.date("name", "value", "format");
 </pre>

 <h3>Example Transforms</h3>